 It might seem pretty niche, but there’s more coverage than you think:

-Income: Each county has a specific income limit for USDA eligibility.
-And your income can’t exceed that limit.
+- Income: each county has a specific income limit for USDA eligibility.
 Based on this USDA map of requirements, many low- to moderate-income families and individuals can qualify.

-Credit Score: A FICO credit score of 600 or greater meets the minimum requirement.
+- Credit score: a FICO credit score of 600 or greater meets the minimum requirement.
 Those without a credit score can qualify for “non-traditional” credit references, such as rental and utility history payments.
-For bankruptcies/foreclosures, take about three years to build yourself up for USDA eligibility.
+For bankruptcies or foreclosures, take about three years to build yourself up for USDA eligibility.

 Even if you think you’re not qualified for a USDA loan, contact your local FBHL Loan Officer (who are USDA-approved) to find out for sure.